JioTV

-JioTV is an Indian streaming television service owned by Jio Platforms, a subsidiary of Reliance Industries.
+JioTV is an Indian streaming television service exclusively on Jio useres owned by Jio Platforms, a subsidiary of Reliance Industries.
 JioTV offers more than 1000 live channels with 7 days of catch up content, as per the website.

 History

 JioTV was launched in 2016, from the digital arm of LYF (Jio), LYF Digital Convergence Limited.
 JioTV, an streaming television service offering LIVE TV and Catch Up Content to end consumers on their mobile phones, tablets, laptops, desktops, entertainment boxes and connected TVs.

 JioTV web version was launched in December 2017 but it was taken down after two days because of some technical litigation issues.

 As per the FAQs page on website, Jio TV on web allows for content discovery only and the streaming is available only on mobile devices through the app.